LennMass/causal-workbench/README.md

 # Causal Inference Workbench

-A self-hosted API for causal treatment effect estimation with DoubleML and TabPFN at the core.
+A self-hosted API for automated average treatment effect (ATE) estimation.
+We use DoubleML at the core for effect estimation and an integrated LLM explainer to interpret, summarize and assess results while pointing out possible threats to estimation validity.
-An